sathishk-hub/ReactNative-Debug-Auto-Connect/README.md

 open the link and download the file https://github.com/sathishk-hub/ReactNative-Debug-Auto-Connect

-Steps to add the file to React native Project.
+Steps to add the file to React native Project.</br>

-Step 1: Download and extract the file.
+Step 1: Download and extract the file.</br>
-Step 2: Copy two file and added to route folder of your ReactNative project.
+Step 2: Copy two file and added to route folder of your ReactNative project.</br>
-Step 3: connect mobile via usb and open the app
+Step 3: connect mobile via usb and open the app</br>
-Step 3:
+Step 4:
 ```In terminal
             To connect run : bash RNWirelessConnect.sh -h *your-ip-address*
             To Disconnect  : bash RNWirelessStop.sh